Shopify/hydrogen/rfc/cart.md

 </fetcher.Form>
 ```

-## 4. Open cart drawer on add to cart operation
+## 4. Open cart drawer on add to cart action

 We can use `useFetchers` to know when a cart operation happens by
 looking for a form request with form data named `cartAction`.